P&O Ferries sackings: Government to review contracts with ferry firm

 - Published

-Transport Secretary Grant Shapps has said he is "reviewing P&O Ferries' contracts across government" in response to the way it sacked 800 staff on Thursday.
+All P&O Ferries contracts across government will be reviewed in response to the way it sacked 800 workers.

-Mr Shapps has written to the firm "raising concerns" and questioning the legality of the redundancies.
+Staff have been protesting after many were told without warning by video message on Thursday that it would be "their final day of employment".

-He added he was "deeply concerned" at how the decision was communicated with government.
+In a letter to the company, Transport Secretary Grant Shapps said he was "deeply concerned" at the move and questioned whether it was legal.

 P&O Ferries is owned by DP World which owns ports at London and Southampton.